MicrosoftDocs/memdocs/sccm/core/plan-design/security/additional-privacy.md

 Admins can change the level of data that's collected by going to the **Usage Data** section of the Configuration Manager console.

-For more information, see the "Learn more" articles about Usage Data Levels and Settings in the [Diagnostics and usage data for System Center Configuration Manager](http://go.microsoft.com/fwlink/?LinkID=626566) article.
+For more information, see the "Learn more" articles about usage data levels and settings in the [Diagnostics and usage data for System Center Configuration Manager](https://go.microsoft.com/fwlink/?LinkID=626566) article.

 ## Customer Experience Improvement Program

+> [!Note]
+> Starting in Configuration Manager version 1802 the CEIP feature is removed from the product.

 The Customer Experience Improvement Program (CEIP) collects basic information from the Configuration Manager console about your hardware configuration and how you use our software and services to identify trends and usage patterns.
 CEIP also collects the type and number of errors that you encounter, software and hardware performance, and the speed of services.
 We do not collect your name, address, or other contact information.
 No CEIP data is collected from client computers.

 We use this information to improve the quality, reliability, and performance of Microsoft software and services.

-For more about the information that's collected, processed, or transmitted by CEIP, see the [CEIP privacy statement](http://go.microsoft.com/fwlink/?LinkID=525211).
+For more about the information that's collected, processed, or transmitted by CEIP, see the [CEIP privacy statement](https://go.microsoft.com/fwlink/?LinkID=525211).

 ## Operations Management Suite Connector
 The Microsoft Operations Management Suite Connector syncs data, such as collections, from System Center Configuration Manager to Microsoft Operations Management Suite.
 The Microsoft Azure subscription ID and secret key are stored in the Configuration Manager database when an admin configures the feature.
 Both the Azure Active Directory client secret and the Microsoft Operations Management Suite workspace shared key are stored in the on-premises System Center Configuration Manager database.
 All communications between System Center Configuration Manager and Microsoft Operations Management Suite use HTTPS.
 No additional information about the collections is provided to Microsoft outside of randomized telemetry data.
-For details about the information that Microsoft Operations Management Suite collects, see [Log analytics security](http://go.microsoft.com/fwlink/?LinkId=823545).
+For details about the information that Microsoft Operations Management Suite collects, see [Log analytics security](https://go.microsoft.com/fwlink/?LinkId=823545).

 ## Asset Intelligence
 Asset Intelligence lets IT admins define, track, and proactively manage conformity with configuration standards.
 Metering and reporting on the deployment and use of both physical and virtual applications helps organizations make better business decisions about software licensing and maintain compliance with licensing agreements.
 After collecting usage data from Configuration Manager clients, admins can use different features to view the data, including collections, queries, and reporting.